tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 **Summary**.
 The shape of the average growth curves changed with each year of the study.
-Given the interplay of the curve features, I will avoid assigning a developmental intepretation to individual features.
+Given the interplay of the curve features, I will avoid assigning a developmental interpretation to individual features.
 There are two main noticeable developmental trends at play however.
 First, the age-3 curve starts to fall from its baseline probability a little later than the other curves.
 Second, the age-5 curve stays above